Construction details Behind the construction fence Sustainability Interview

 1. Why are we building more with wood?

-Sustainable construction is becoming more of a priority.
-Choosing the right building materials plays a decisive role here because they influence the entire life cycle of a building.
-Wood is an indigenous, renewable, and recyclable material, which makes it the ideal building material, and we use it efficiently and pragmatically for building construction projects.
-More and more projects are being realised using a hybrid design, where wood offers many possibilities.
-The same applies to stricter requirements for sound insulation and fire protection.
+Sustainable construction is becoming increasingly important.
+The choice of the right building materials plays a decisive role in this.
+This is because they influence the entire life cycle of a building.
+Wood is a local, renewable and recyclable material.
+This makes it the ideal building material, which we use efficiently but also pragmatically for Building construction projects.
+More and more projects are being realised using hybrid construction methods, where wood offers many possibilities.
+The same applies to increased requirements in the areas of sound insulation and fire protection.
 It is therefore not surprising that ecologically sustainable solutions are being sought in public tenders and competitions.
-After all, public building owners need to act as role models.
+This is because public building owners have a role model function.
 The choice of building material also influences the construction schedule.
-Timber components can be manufactured as large-format building elements – off-site – and accurately assembled on-site.
+Timber components can be manufactured as large-format building elements - detached from the construction site - and precisely assembled on site.
 This guarantees rapid construction progress.

-2. What are the advantages of this building material?
+2. What are the benefits of the building material?

 Construction site of a building from the crane's perspective